bougetsu/MetaPhase/README.md

 #### COPYRIGHT AND DISCLAIMER

-The MetaPhase software package and all software and documentation contained with it are copyright © 2013-2014 by Josh Burton and the University of Washington.
+The MetaPhase software package and all software and documentation contained with it are copyright Â© 2013-2014 by Josh Burton and the University of Washington.
 All rights are reserved.

 This software is supplied 'as is' without any warranty or guarantee of support.
 The University of Washington is not responsible for its use, misuse, or functionality.
 In no event shall the authors or copyright holders be liable for any claim, damages, or other liability arising from, out of, or in connection with this software.